 Also, if you want or need to make some substitutions due to personal preference or food allergies, fear not as there are many flavors that seduce gin as soon as they are introduced!
 So many so, that my list could go on and on.
 I have linked to some WILDLY POPULAR soda mixers below as a substitute to the club soda.
 And as for what to muddle in?

 Remember, fresh is best.
 Simply exchange the strawberries and basil for: muddled mint and a knob of ginger, muddled cherries and thyme, or muddled grapefruit and rosemary.
 Follow with the remainder of the method and ingredients as specified in the recipe card.

 What To Serve With A Refreshing Strawberry Gin Smash?

-This strawberry gin cocktail is only mildly sweet, so the foods you select may go either sweet or savory.
-For a snack option which is savory, I enjoy a batch of my Smoked Gouda & Ricotta Fritters or a "flight" of Deviled Eggs.
+This strawberry gin cocktail is only mildly sweet, so the foods you select may be sweet or savory.
+For a delicious snack, I enjoy a batch of my Smoked Gouda & Ricotta Fritters or a “flight” of Deviled Eggs.

 Can A Refreshing Strawberry Gin Smash Be Served As A Frozen Drink?

 Absolutely!
 Another fun way to serve this would be frozen, similar to a granita.
 A frozen strawberry gin cocktail could be achieved by creating a slush from pureed strawberries and basil leaves.

 Drop them in the freezer with a bit of gin to cover the mix only long enough for it to become slushy.
 Use the tines of a fork to grate the slush into shavings and add to a glass with additional gin and soda.